tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 BitTorrent Sync Desktop GUI Packages
 ------------------------------------

-If you are using Ubuntu, Debian, Raspian or other derived distributions based on Debian and you are searching for an easy way to deploy BitTorrent Sync on your systems, this topic is definitively for you.
+If you are using Arch Linux, Ubuntu, Debian, Raspian or other derived distributions based on Debian and you are searching for an easy way to deploy BitTorrent Sync on your systems, this topic is definitively for you.
-Here you will find information about a family of easy to install deb-packages that offers both a solution for the need of typical server/cloud operators as for interactive users.
+Here you will find information about a family of easy to install packages that offer both a solution for the need of typical server/cloud operators as for interactive users.

 ![BitTorrent Sync Desktop](http://s6.postimg.org/855mfvgtt/btsync_gui_1.png)